-Going to law school can be a formidable challenge for older students who left academia years ago.
-Add to that a saturated job market, cut-throat competition, and a changing legal industry, and you might wonder if it's worth it or even if you can secure a job after you've graduated and passed the bar.
+Going to law school can be a formidable challenge for older students.
+Add to that a saturated job market, cut-throat competition, and a changing legal industry, and you might wonder if you can even secure a job after you've graduated and passed the bar.

 Can You Afford It?

-There's no way around it—going to law school is expensive.
-U.S. News & World Report looked into just how expensive in 2017 and found that the average student at one of the top 10 law schools spent an average of $60,923 annually on tuition and fees.
-That comes out to more than $182,000 total, a walloping investment to make in your future.
-This is particularly the case if you're already tied down with a mortgage and supporting a family.
+Going to law school is expensive.
+U.S. News & World Report looked into just how expensive and found that the average student at a private law school spent an average of $40,095 annually in the 2018-2019 academic year.

-According to the National Association for Law Placement, 53 percent of law school graduates who are 36 years old or older go into private practice or join firms with fewer than 10 attorneys.
-Only 17 percent join law firms that employ more than 250 attorneys.
+According to the National Association for Law Placement, 53% of law school graduates who are 36 years old or older go into private practice or join firms with fewer than 10 attorneys.
+Only 17% join firms that employ more than 250 attorneys.

 This is where you have to sell yourself.
 If you have a passion for the law, let it show.
 Yes, the firm might not have you around as long as it would that 27-year-old, but if the 27-year-old is yawning or fidgeting her way through the interview, you might still come off as the better prospect.